* This is a professional Version *

 Because porphyrins are poorly dialyzed, some patients receiving long-term hemodialysis develop a skin condition that resembles PCT; this condition is termed pseudoporphyria of end-stage renal disease.

-Patients present with fragile skin, mainly on sun-exposed areas.
+Patients with PCT present with fragile skin, mainly on sun-exposed areas.
 Phototoxicity is delayed: patients do not always connect sun exposure with symptoms.

 Spontaneously or after minor trauma, tense bullae develop.
+Some bullae are hemorrhagic.
 Accompanying erosions and ulcers may develop secondary infection; they heal slowly, leaving atrophic scars.
 Sun exposure occasionally leads to erythema, edema, or itching.
 Hyperemic conjunctivitis may develop, but other mucosal sites are not affected.
 Areas of hypopigmentation or hyperpigmentation may develop, as may facial hypertrichosis and pseudosclerodermoid changes.

 Although all porphyrias that cause skin lesions are accompanied by elevated plasma porphyrins, elevated urinary uroporphyrin and heptacarboxyl porphyrin and fecal isocoproporphyrin indicate PCT.
 Urine levels of porphyrin precursor porphobilinogen (PBG) is normal in PCT.
 Urinary δ-aminolevulinic acid may be slightly increased (< 3 times the upper limit of normal).
 RBC activity of UROD is normal in type 1 and type 3 PCT but decreased (by ~50%) in type 2.

 All patients with PCT should be tested for hepatitis C and HIV infections.
-They should also be tested for iron overload with serum iron and ferritin levels, and total iron-binding capacity; if results suggest iron overload, genetic testing for hereditary hemochromatosis is done (see Hereditary Hemochromatosis).
+They should also be tested for iron overload with serum iron and ferritin levels, and total iron-binding capacity; if results suggest iron overload, genetic testing for hereditary hemochromatosis is done.